Apply now and save $75! App fee waived for ALL Spring II applicants!

 Teaching for Maximum Learning

-A Master of Education in Literacy through the entirely online program at Eastern Washington University can prepare you to successfully honor diversity in the classroom.
-Courses like Transformation of Learning and Teaching and Critical and Social Literacies offer preparation for teaching student populations diverse in ethnicity and socio-economic, cultural and linguistic backgrounds to embrace equity and social justice.
-This unique program gives educators the knowledge needed to close diversity gaps.
+An M.Ed. in Literacy through the entirely online program at Eastern Washington University can prepare you to successfully honor diversity in the classroom.
+Courses like Transformation of Learning and Teaching and Critical and Social Literacies offer preparation for teaching student populations with varying ethnicities and socioeconomic, cultural and linguistic backgrounds to embrace equity and social justice.

 Related Articles